Home Contact Sitemap login Checkout

 • Privacy

-This notice is required by the Federal Food Drug & Cosmetic Act.
-Nothing contained in this website is intended to constitute professional advice for medical diagnosis or treatment.
+This notice is required by the Federal Food Drug and Cosmetic Act.
+Information contained in this website is not intended to constitute professional medical advice from a licensed physician nor is it intended to advise or diagnose any medical diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
-Products mentioned or statements made are not intended to diagnose, treat, cure or prevent any diseases.

-The statements are for informational purposes only and it is not meant to replace the services or recommendations of a physician or qualified health care practitioner.
+All statements or information throughout HGHMED.com website is for informational purposes only and it is not meant to replace the services or recommendations of a licensed physician or qualified health care practitioner.

-his web site is not associated with Eli Lilly, Pfizer or Novo Nordisk.
-People with health problems are specifically advised that they should consult their physician before taking any HGH hormone or other nutritional supplements.
+This web site is not associated with Eli Lilly, Pfizer, Novo Nordisk, Merck or Sandoz.
+People with any underlying medical or health conditions are required to consult with their local licensed physician before taking any HGH hormone or other hgh nutritional supplements.